 - In the meantime, finely chop ginger, scallions, and chili peppers.
 Divide them into 2 equal piles.

-- When the fish is about 5 minutes away from out of the oven/air fryer, in a heavy bottom saucepan, heat up the avocado oil over medium-low heat.
-Cover the saucepan with a lid but leave a small gap open to allow some air to come-in.
+- When the fish is about 5 minutes away from ready, in a heavy bottom saucepan, heat up the avocado oil over medium-low heat for about 5 minutes.
+Cover the saucepan with a lid but leave a small gap open to allow air to come-in.

 - Carefully remove the fish pouch.
 Let cool for 3 minutes before using a kitchen scissors to cut open the packet (be careful of the hot steam).
 Add the aromatics – ginger, scallions, and chilies – on top of the fillets and season with a pinch of salt.